Your basket is currently empty!

 Moreover, disturbances in memory retrieval processes can further hinder linguistic expression.

-To address these challenges, interventions aimed at improving articulation and managing speech difficulties should focus on enhancing communication strategies that capitalise on remaining while adapting to limitations.
+To address these challenges, interventions aimed at improving articulation and managing speech difficulties should focus on enhancing communication strategies that capitalise on remaining strengths while adapting to limitations.

 Techniques such as simplifying sentences, using visual aids or gestures, providing additional time for response, and creating a supportive environment can promote successful interaction.